 Cars with rebuilt titles are obviously worth less than a car that has a clean title and has not in an accident serious enough to find it be a total loss.
 Generally, a vehicle that has a salvage or rebuilt title can be worth thousands of dollars less than one that does not have a this type of title.

-Auto and insurance industry sources report that the decrease in value of a vehicle that has a rebuilt or salvage title is typically between 20 percent and 50 percent, depending on the type of vehicle, its age, the amount of damage it had and the local automotive market.
+Auto and insurance industry sources report that the decrease in value of a vehicle that has a rebuilt or salvage title is typically between 20% to 40%, depending on the type of vehicle, its age, the amount of damage it had and the local automotive market.
 It’s recommended that you have a private appraiser determine the market value of any rebuilt title car you are considering buying.

-While there is not any specific percent or amount off of actual cash value that all insurance companies use for calculating the value of a rebuilt title car, it will be worth less than a car with a clean, clear title.
-The diminished value of the vehicle, due to the type of title it had, will most certainly decrease your settlement amount if you are getting actual cash value a car with a rebuilt title in an auto accident claim.
+While there is no specific percent or amount of actual cash value that all insurance companies use for calculating the value of a rebuilt title car, it will be worth less than a car with a clean title.
+Due to the title type, the vehicle’s diminished value will most certainly decrease your settlement amount if you get actual cash value for a car with a rebuilt title in an auto accident claim.

-If there is a specific car you are wanting to know what the rebuilt or salvage value would be versus a car with a clean title, you could discuss this issue with a local dealership.
-A dealer should be able to give you a reasonable idea of the difference in a comparable cars with a clean title and rebuilt title.
+You could discuss this issue with a local dealership to know what the rebuilt title or salvage title value would be compared to a clean title value for a specific model car.
+A dealer should be able to give you a reasonable idea of the difference between comparable cars with a clean title and rebuilt title.